 To get to the school, pedestrians must cross a 4-lane highway which has a crosswalk with stoplights and Walk/Don’t Walk signs.
 (See photo.)
 The Thompson kids do this all the time, on their own, on their way to piano and martial arts lessons.

 As walkers, they are part of dwindling breed.
 Today, only 10% of American kids walk to school, down from about 50% in 1969.
 But the exercise, confidence, and fresh air afforded by walking are good for kids.
+Clearly kids today are as smart, strong and capable of street-crossing as their parents were at their age.

 Who gets to decide what is best for a child?